 - Open Host Service: the upstream context exposes a set of handy and documented services to the other

-- Anti Corruption Layer: the downstream system implements a layer of communication to prevent the upstream language from contaminating its own
+- Anti Corruption Layer: the downstream system implements a layer of communication to prevent the upstream language from contaminating the other.
+Very useful for sandboxing a legacy system.

 How to design with DDD in mind?